bg

 Curve's Enduring Legacy: A Cornerstone of DeFi

 The Curve DAO Token is far more than a simple reward mechanism.
-It is the central cog in a sophisticated economic machine, meticulously designed to align the interests of all participants and create a powerful, self-reinforcing flywheel.
+It is the central cog in a sophisticated economic machine designed to align the interests of all participants and create a powerful, self-reinforcing flywheel.
 By pioneering the vote-escrow model, CRV provided a blueprint for sustainable tokenomics that countless other protocols have since sought to emulate.

-Please be advised, that this article or any information on this site is not an investment advice, you shall act at your own risk and, if necessary, receive a professional advice before making any investment decisions.
+This article is for informational purposes only and does not constitute investment advice.
+You should act at your own risk and, if necessary, seek professional advice before making any investment decisions.

 Frequently asked questions